kenkehoe/AtmosphericPythonCourse/README.md

-# Viewing this page correctly
-This page is written in a format called Markdown.
-If this page formatting does not look strange to you ignore this paragraph.
-To see the better view of this information from the Jupyter Notebook right-click anywhere on this page and select "Show Markdown Preview".
-A new panel will open to the right.
-You can move the slider to the left to hide this panel and just show the pretty version.

 # AtmosphericPythonCourse
 This is a simple and evolving class for learning Python 3.\* for use with data analysis, plotting and some other more scientific processing.

 To use Python for this class you will need to use Python3.7 or greater and some additional libraries.
 Getting these libraries installed can be trivial or sometimes can be confusing.
 Hopefully we can walk though getting you set up with little effort.

 This course is designed to work with Jupyter Notbooks.
-You can run a jupter notbook locally or through a JupyterHub website.
+You can run a Jupter notebook locally or through a JupyterHub website.
+But the Jupyter Notebook is stored in the repo with the cells executed.
+This will let you use this repo as a reference as well as a training tool.
+There is no need to memorize the specific syntax.
+Just come back here an look it up.
+It will come eventually with use.

 ## Computer Setup
 ### Jupyter Notebooks